Skip to Content

 Step 1- Cream the butter and sugar

 Textbooks and cookbooks refer to this as the creaming process because the combination looks like cream.
 The texture of the butter cake made in this way is velvety and soft.
-I tried to use other methods, but the texture is denser than I prefer.
+I tried other methods, but the texture is denser than I prefer.

 You can learn more about other mixing techniques in an authoritative book called Professional Cooking by Wayne Gisslen [1].